TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Optimality of

-Note that the threshold $\theta(\epsilon, \delta)$ cannot be used to decide how many RR sets we need to generate.
-The reason is that $\theta$ depends on the unknown value $OPT_k$, of which computation is \#P-hard.
+Note that $\theta(\epsilon, \delta)$ cannot be used to decide how many hyperedges sets we need to generate since $\theta$ depends on the unknown value $OPT_k$, of which computation is \#P-hard.

-To overcome that hurdle, a simple stopping rule is developed in \cite{Nguyen161} to check whether we have sufficient RR sets to guarantee, w.h.p., a $(1-1/e - \epsilon)$ approximation.
-The rule is that we can stop when we can find \emph{any} seed set $S_k$, of size $k$, that coverage $Cov_{\mathcal R}(S_k)$ exceeds Our algorithm \ISSA{} utilizes this stopping condition to guarantee that at most $\Omega(\theta(\epsilon, \delta))$ RR sets are used in the ILP in the worst-case.
-As a result, the size of the ILP is kept to be almost linear size, assuming $k \ll n$ \begin{theorem} The expected number of non-zeros in the ILP of \ISSA{} is
+To overcome that hurdle, a simple stopping rule is developed in \cite{Nguyen161} to check on whether we have sufficient hyperedges sets to guarantee, w.h.p., a $(1- \epsilon)$ approximation.
+The rule is that we can stop when we can find \emph{any} seed set $S_k$, of size $k$, that coverage $Cov_{\mathcal R}(S_k)$ exceeds

+Our algorithm \ISSA{} utilizes this stopping condition to guarantee that at most $O(\theta(\epsilon, \delta))$ hyperedges sets are used in the ILP in the worst-case.
+As a result, the size of the ILP is kept to be almost linear size, assuming $k \ll n$. \begin{theorem} The expected number of non-zeros in the ILP of \ISSA{} is